legendcodermartino1245/ldac-optimization-guide/README.md

 2. Optionally apply SBC via Developer Options or Music Center.
 3. Reconnect using BCC or Fast Pair (with override bypass).

+### 🛰️ Background Behavior — Music Center Codec Reassertion

+Sony Music Center doesn’t just apply codec settings once — it registers a background **Bluetooth service** that monitors codec state and may silently reassert its LDAC mode when:

+- 🔁 Headphones reconnect
+- 🎚️ LDAC toggle is changed in system settings
+- 🎵 A playback app (like UAPP or Neutron) triggers a new LDAC session

+📌 Even if you **swipe the app away**, these background receivers **remain active**.

+---

+### ✅ How to Stop Music Center from Overriding LDAC

+1. **Force stop** the app
+   `Settings → Apps → Sony Music Center → Force Stop`

+2. *(Optional but recommended)*
+   **Clear app storage** to remove any stored LDAC quality settings

+3. **Reconnect** or **power cycle** the headphones
+   → Ensures your BCC or UAPP profile isn’t silently overwritten

+---

+### 🟡 What About the “Disconnect” Button?

+> The **“Disconnect”** button inside Sony Music Center temporarily halts codec control during that session
+> — but it does **not stop** future LDAC overrides or wipe stored profiles.

+✅ Useful for quick testing
+❌ Not a full solution — use **Force Stop** if you want permanent override prevention

 ## 🎧 Headphone Firmware Storage Behavior (Sony WH-1000XM5)